ellie-sleightholm/vercel-rust/README.md

 This project is a Rust API deployed on Vercel.
 It is designed for users to build Rust code which can then be called using POST requests.
 This repository is an easy to use Rust-Vercel API that can be amended for your own requirements.

 ## Example
-There are 3 main API calls in the repository and they are outlined below.
+There are 3 API calls in the repository and they are outlined below:

 1) A basic indexing call:
     ```http